mongodb/specifications/source/index-management.rst

     /**
      * Creates multiple indexes in the collection.
      *
-     * This method MUST execute a createIndexes command and will NOT work on MongoDB
+     * For MongoDB 2.6 and higher this method MUST execute a createIndexes command.
-     * versions less than 2.6.0 and MUST be documented as such.
+     *
+     * For MongoDB 2.4 this method MUST insert the index specifications directly into
+     * the system.indexes collection.
      *
      * Note that in MongoDB server versions >= 3.0.0, the server will create the
      * indexes in parallel.